 - Herman Wouk distilled his novel The Caine Mutiny into the play The Caine Mutiny Court-Martial.
 A made-for-TV version of this play directed by Robert Altman appeared in 1988, but the more famous 1954 film version is a very different distillation of the novel.

 - The "Dark Rides" at Disney Theme Parks that adapt movies in the Disney Animated Canon take the parts of the movies that recreate the feel and emotions of the movie while generally squeezing the plot into a few rooms.
 Occasionally they'll throw in some extra stuff, such as making "Mr. Toad's Wild Ride" Darker and Edgier than the animated feature that inspired it.
 The Little Mermaid: Ariel's Undersea Adventure takes the approach of focusing entirely on the film's songs, though coming at the cost of Ursula gaining mostly Offstage Villainy.

 - Mortal Kombat 9: The story mode is the plot of the first three games condensed into one, while cutting the fat away.
-While there are changes (some quite major) because of the Timey Wimey Ball, most of the stuff that happened in the old games still happens in this one.
+While there are changes (some quite major) because of the Timey-Wimey Ball, most of the stuff that happened in the old games still happens in this one.

 - Arcade game manufacturer Global VR lived on this trope by making arcade games that are distillations of Electronic Arts games.
 Examples include Madden NFL, EA Sports PGA Tour Golf, EA Sports NASCAR Racing, and three Need for Speed games: Hot Pursuit 2- which was rechristened "Need for Speed GT"- plus NFS Underground and NFS Carbon as well.
 They've also done distillations of UBI Soft games as well- witness Paradise Lost, a rail shooter based on Far Cry and Blazing Angels.

 - The first game will take the plots of the various series it crosses over, cuts out the filler and leaves only the important plots, all while mixing it up like they took the plots and put them in a blender.
 It's less cutting out and more with everything happening at the same time things go much faster, though not everything happens as you would expect with everything interacting.

 - Super Robot Wars Z deserves special mention because the less important plot points and events were put back in the Special Disk expansion.
 The main game was so crowded not everything would fit.

-- Warhammer 40000 is an extremely large storyverse, with hundreds of novels, graphic novels, rulebooks, and other sources of backstory, some of which Retcon older works.
-For the PC, they distilled this all down into the excellent Dawn of War series of Real Time Strategy games, which manage to capture the gritty feel of the game perfectly.
+- Warhammer 40,000 is an extremely large storyverse, with hundreds of novels, graphic novels, rulebooks, and other sources of backstory, some of which Retcon older works.
+For the PC, they distilled this all down into the excellent Dawn of War series of Real-Time Strategy games, which manage to capture the gritty feel of the game perfectly.

-- Blast Works is, at its core, a port of the freeware PC Shoot-Em-Up Tumiki Fighters.
+- Blast Works is, at its core, a port of the freeware PC Shoot 'em Up Tumiki Fighters.
 The main focus of it is the extra-extensive editor, which lets you design many things such as the player ship, background objects, bullet patterns, enemies, and levels.
 Making this feature even better is the ability to upload and download such creations via the game's official website.

 - DJ MAX Portable, a PSP version of the DJ MAX Online series, found itself becoming its own subseries; while the online versions died off (though a new version, DJ MAX Trilogy, is slated for release this month), the Portable series spawned 4 additional titles, one of which is the first American release in a line of previously-South Korea-only titles, and said Korea-exclusive titles have Japanese- and English-language options, which shows that Pentavision recognizes its international fanbase (and probably didn't have enough funds to make non-Korean releases until recently).